enbarberis/core2ELF64/README.md

 $ ./hello &
 [1] 9143

-$ bss_var....[0x60106c]=0x13371337
+bss_var....[0x60106c]=0x13371337
 data_var...[0x601050]=0x00bef03e
 stack_var..[0x7ffda80f17dc]=0xcafecafe
 heap_var...[0x15fa010]=0xabcdabcd

 [1]+  Stopped                 ./hello

 $ sudo ../dump.sh $(pgrep hello)
-[sudo] password for brb:
 Saved corefile core.9143
 ```

-When the dump is obtained to recover the binary is sufficient to call the `core2ELF64` program by passing as first argument the core dump file and as second parameter the desired name of the output file:
+After the dump is obtained, in order to recover the binary it is sufficient to call the `core2ELF64` program by passing as first argument the core dump file and as second parameter the desired name of the output file:

 ```
 $ ../../core2ELF64 core.9143 rebuild